Your Complete Website Audit Checklist

 ✔ Content Purpose

-• Does each page have a clear goal?
+• Does each blog have a clear goal and answer a real client question?

 • Is it designed to inform, persuade, or convert?